Mackey 2-functors and Mackey 2-motives

 \begin{Cons} We can (re)define $\Spanhat (\GG;\JJ)^\str$ as the 2-category generated by the following basic string diagrams: \begin{enumerate}[\rm(a)] \item The plane regions (0-cells), which are labelled by the 0-cells of~$\GG$:

 \item Two families of basic \emph{oriented} strings, namely

 for every 1-cell $u\colon P\to G$ of $\GG$ and every $(i\colon P\into H)$ in~$\JJ$.
 The orientation, upwards or downwards, is indicated by the arrow-head placed on the string.
-As before, such a string corresponds to a 1-cell from the left-hand region to the right-hand one.
-The orientation allows us to have \emph{two} possible strings decorated with the label~$i$, for $i\colon P\into H$ in~$\JJ$: one string pointing downward corresponding to~$i^*$ (from $H$ to $P$) and one string pointing upward corresponding to~$i_!=i_*$ (from $P$ to~$H$). \item A 2-cell (dot) as follows
+Similarly as before, such a string denotes a 1-cell in $\Spanhat (\GG;\JJ)^\str$ from the left-hand region to the right-hand one.
+The orientation allows us to have \emph{two} possible strings decorated with the label~$i$, for $i\colon P\into H$ in~$\JJ$: one string pointing downward corresponding to~$i^*$ (from $G$ to $P$) and one string pointing upward corresponding to~$i_!=i_*$ (from $P$ to~$H$). \item A 2-cell (dot) as follows

 for every 2-cell $\alpha\colon u\Rightarrow v\colon P\to G$ of~$\GG$, as well as four additional 2-cells

 for every 1-cell $i\colon P\to H$ in~$\JJ$.
 We leave the latter unlabeled and undotted because the orientation and shape of the string suffices for distinguishing them. \end{enumerate} These basic 2-cells can be combined vertically and horizontally according to the usual rules, taking care to also preserve the orientations on all strings.
 The resulting combined string diagrams are subject to the usual relations of a 2-category (the insertion and deletion of identities as in \Cref{Exa:identity-strings}, the interchange law as in \Cref{Exa:strings-for-exchange}, etc.), as well as the additional three families of relations: \begin{enumerate}[\rm(1)] \item All the relations coming from the 2-category~$\GG$. \item The following `zig-zag' relations